apache/incubator-resilientdb/scripts/deploy/README.md

 ## Deploy KV Service

 Add the IP addresses and the SSH key of the machines where you wish to deploy ResilientDB replicas and client proxy in the file [config/kv_server.conf](https://github.com/msadoghi/nexres/blob/master/deploy/config/kv_server.conf).
-We recomment using private IP addresses of each machine.
+We recommend using private IP addresses of each machine.

 * If you do not require any SSH key to log in to a machine, then you would need to update the scripts.
 * In these scripts, we assume that the ``root`` is ``ubuntu`` and the current working directory is located at ``/home/ubuntu/``.
 If this is not the case for your machines, you would need to update the scripts.